-7.5 Randomness
+9.5 Randomness

 MEAS consumes a considerable amount of randomness.
 In particular, fresh random keys and masks must be chosen for all nodes on the path from the root to the leaf whenever a write operation is performed.
-For MEAS with protection order d, this sums up to $(s{key} + (d-1) \cdot s{mask}) \cdot (l+1)$ random bits needed on each write operation, where l is the tree height.
+For MEAS with protection order d, this sums up to $(s{key} + (d - d))$ $(1) \cdot s{mask}) \cdot (l+1)$ random bits needed on each write operation, where l is the tree height.
 Implementations of Merkle trees, PATs and TEC trees without consideration of side channels however do not require any random value if all nonces are chosen as counters.
 Yet, cipher implementations that protect PATs and TEC trees against side-channel attacks rely on significant amounts of randomness too.
-Namely, implementations with protection order d split its state into (d+1) shares.
+Namely, implementations with protection order d split their state into (d+1) shares.
 This demands for at least $d \cdot s{state}$ random bits per cipher invocation that get necessary for all accessed nodes on both reads and writes.
+Contrary to that, MEAS does not require randomness during read accesses.